lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 }
 ```

-This creates the lifetime and ownership of the state clear.
+This makes the lifetime and ownership of the state clear.

 ---

 #### 9.1 Avoid Unnecessary Global State

-Global state creates dependencies difficult to follow and increases the chance that unrelated systems accidentally affect each other.
+Global state makes dependencies difficult to follow and increases the chance that unrelated systems accidentally affect each other.

 State should usually belong to: